ethereum/eth-wiki/roadmap/istanbul.md

 **Specific curve optimisations:**

 There is a lot of interest in enabling immediate use of specific curves.
-Alt_bn128 is enabled by 1108 which supplements 1829 by reducing the cost of addition, multiplication and and pairing checks.
+Alt_bn128 is enabled by 1108.
+1108 also supplements 1829 which reduces the cost of addition, multiplication and and pairing checks.

 Blake2b is enabled by 2024 which introduces a specific precompile for Blake2b for immediate use.
 Both 1108 and 2024 can coexist with 1962 [without issue](https://gitter.im/ethereum/AllCoreDevs?at=5cf4d34a6fc5846bab533deb)

 In ACD call 63 (45min41s), James Preswitch outlined that 2024 is superceded by a new [implementation](https://github.com/ethereum/EIPs/pull/2129) with F-compression, with smaller codebase changes, with less work required by client teams.
-Maintained by Keep, who have implemented in Geth. pull 2129.
-This looks faster than the dedicated Blake2b EIP.
-The 2s curve could be a nice-to-have, for future ZCash-Ethereum interop, but at the moment is has no implementation and maybe could go in the April 2020 hard fork.
-It looks like this EIP supercedes 2024, 1109 and 1962.
+Maintained by Keep, who have implemented in Geth.
+It is faster than the dedicated Blake2b 2024.
+The 2s curve could be a nice-to-have, for future ZCash-Ethereum interop, but at the moment has no implementation and maybe could go in the April 2020 hard fork.

 **DOS attack mitigation**